lrmorley/SDN-Controller-Overview/README.md

-# ThinkAgile Network Controller Overview
+# Network Controller Overview

-The Thinkagile controller is built on the OpenContrail platform to enable next generation Telco and Data Centers.
+This controller is built on the OpenContrail platform to enable next generation Telco and Data Centers.